 I would not subject anyone to their harassment.

 I note you are all saying if you have a valid ticket they are not a problem.
 Maybe if you are a grown adult.
 I have seen them talk to students with contempt.
 This bothers me.

 My daughter has a halfyearly student concession and travels a fair distance to school.
 I have just rung MYKI and they claim there is no money on it and it is the wrong card!
 Don't try and tell me the inspectors will not hassle her!!!
-MYKI get your act together. almost 8 years ago
+MYKI get your act together. over 9 years ago

 the inspectors in Melbourne have an extremely bad reputation for bullying, and over aggressive behavior to the comparatively minor offence of ticket evasion.

 Look at this video footage and read the article.

 They all deserve to be locked up for the abuse of their powers.
 As mentioned above, they truly are dogs. about 9 years agoAnswered by Clean your act up via Travellr.com

 - Melbourne has recently introduced a new ticketing system, not such a big deal now but once they phase out the old tickets tourists will have to get a Myki to ride on trains / trams, and I haven't yet heard of any plans for disposable Mykis for tourists so I am not sure how non residents are meant to get around